Compare travel insurance for Australia

 What will Australia travel insurance cover?

-A holiday in Australia is the trip of a lifetime.
+For many, a holiday in Oz is the trip of a lifetime.
 To help you enjoy it to the full, make sure your Australia travel insurance covers you for:

-- Flight cancellation – your travel insurance may provide cover if you have to cancel your flight.
+• Flight cancellation – your travel insurance for Australia may provide cover if you have to cancel your flight.
 Check the policy to make sure cover for missed connections is also included.

-- Lost, stolen or damaged luggage and passports – your travel insurance should cover you for replacing clothes, medicine, gadgets and toiletries if your luggage is damaged, lost or stolen.
+• Lost, stolen or damaged luggage and passports – your policy should cover you for replacing clothes, medicine, gadgets and toiletries if your luggage is damaged, lost or stolen.

 What won’t Australia travel insurance cover?